weiping-bj/Data-Transfer-Cost-on-AWS/Networking/TGW/TGW-EN.md

 ![TGW Cross AZ Cost Model](png/02.tgw-x-az-singleAZ.png)

-In the diagram, two VPCs are connected via TGW. and both AZs (AZ-a and AZ-b) are checked when creating TGW attachments.
+In the figure, two VPCs are connected via TGW. and both AZs (AZ-a and AZ-b) are checked when creating TGW attachments.
 两个 VPC 通过 TGW 关联。When creating TGW attachments, different AZ were checked in each attachment, AZ-a from VPC-1, AZ-a and AZ-b from VPC-2.

 - When Instance-1 sends data to Instance-2, the traffic path is: Instance-1 -> eni-1-a -> TGW -> eni-2-a -> Instance-2;